seyramgabriel/CloudSec-Terraform-Project/README.md

 terraform apply
 ````

-This will create a role (whose name, and arn are quoted in the oidc.yaml file) with a policy that allows for authentication into your AWS Account.
+This will create a role (whose name and arn are quoted in the oidc.yaml file) with a policy that allows for authentication from your GitHub repository into your AWS Account.
+You would just have to change the AWS account ID in "arn:aws:iam::431877974142:role/GithubActions" in the oidc.yaml file, then you can now use oidc.yaml file to deploy the terraform configuration into your AWS Account.